Daily Record (Scotland): Circulation wars

-The first dedicated Daily Record website was launched by 2002.
-At first, it merely uploaded stories published in the previous day's newspaper.

-By the end of the decade the digital operation of the Record grew substantially, with breaking news and sports stories published first online and then subsequently expanded for print.

-From 2012 onwards there was substantial investment in the website with a dedicated online editor and several assistant editors focusing entirely on stories which would be published online.

 Circulation

 Archive

-A Daily Record newspaper archives website was launched in 2019, with beginning with the first edition from 1895.

-Historical copies of the Daily Record from the years 1914 to 1918 are available to search and view in digitised form at the British Newspaper Archive.
+Historical copies of the Daily Record from its launch in 1895 until 1999 are available to search and view in digitised form at the British Newspaper Archive.

 Daily Record PM

 In August 2006, the paper launched afternoon editions in Glasgow and Edinburgh entitled Record PM.
 Both papers initially had a cover price of 15p, but in January 2007, it was announced that they would become freesheets, which are distributed on the streets of the city centres.
 It was simultaneously announced that new editions were to be released in Aberdeen and Dundee.
 The PM is no longer published by the Daily Record.